shreyaspadhye3011/pa1/README.md

 COEN 317 - Distributed Systems - PA1
 Feb 5, 2020

 This is a node.js web server serving a web page by accpeting asynchronous event-driven connections.

+The index.html file was downloaded using `wget scu.edu`

 # setup
 1. You should have node installed in your system.
 Installation: https://nodejs.org/en/download/